 10.2.
 Review and Update Policies: Periodically review and update your company’s sexual harassment policies to address new challenges and legal requirements.

 Remember, handling sexual harassment complaints requires a delicate and respectful approach.
-Ensure that your committee maintains a victim-centered and impartial stance throughout the process.
-Legal counsel may be necessary to ensure compliance with local laws and regulations.
+Therefore, ensure that your committee maintains a victim-centered and impartial stance throughout the process.
+Furthermore, legal counsel may be necessary to ensure compliance with local laws and regulations.

 Strategies for Preventing Sexual Harassment in the Workplace